Hollywood Education Institute

 A student achieving a grade point average below 70% or a “C” at the time of evaluation will be advised of his/her unsatisfactory academic progress and placed on academic probation with a documented learning plan for 11 weeks in any programs until such time as his/her grade point average reaches a minimum of 70% or “C.” If the student fails to achieve a “C” average within 11 weeks, he/she will be withdrawn.
 The students will get notified by email.

-Hollywood Education Institute will automatically administratively withdraw a student after s/he has been absent for a maximum of thirty (30) consecutive calendar days (excluding any scheduled breaks of the institution).
+Hollywood Education Institute will automatically administratively withdraw a student after s/he has been absent for a maximum of 30 consecutive calendar days (excluding any scheduled breaks of the institution).
+The student will be notified verbally and in writing or an email if he or she is being administratively withdrawn for unsatisfactory academic progress.

 If a student does not agree with a progress report or probation status, the student may appeal the statements/decision.
 The student must submit a written or an email appeal to the President within seven (7) business days from the report receiving date with documentation to support the appeal, where appropriate.
 The President will respond within seven (7) business days and notify the student in writing.

-Hollywood Education Institute has developed the following policy and procedure to elucidate the attendance requirement of students.
+Hollywood Education Institute has developed the following policy and procedure to communicate the attendance requirement of students.
 All students at Hollywood Education Institute must maintain a total attendance percentage of 80 percent or higher (i.e., 80% overall attendance).
 A student is considered late if he/she is not in the classroom by the time their first class is scheduled to begin or in their assigned classroom within the first 5 minutes of the scheduled class time (e.g., if a class is scheduled to begin at 9:00 a.m., a student must have logged into the institution’s attendance application by 9:00 a.m. and in their assigned classroom by 9:05 a.m.).
 A student is considered an early departure if he/she does not remain in their assigned classroom until the class has been dismissed (e.g., if a class is scheduled to end at 10:05 a.m., a student must remain in class until 10:05 a.m.)
 As an added measure, both tardiness and early departures are tracked with the use of an attendance roster, which is completed daily by the instructor for his/her class.

 Acceptable indications of attendance include completing assessments and/or performing tasks or activities on a given day.

-If you find that you cannot meet the class’ minimum discussion requirements due to such a circumstance, please contact your instructor as soon as possible.
+If you find that you cannot meet the class minimum discussion requirements due to such a circumstance, please contact your instructor as soon as possible.

 4. There are 3 options to give student attendance: